Shreeja-Natesh/fs_wise2122_pet_project/README.md

 8. Continuous Delivery
    - In github action we can see in the workflows if any changes is made in the code or if anything additional is added.
    - Others can use your github link to download and make changes in the link.

+9. IDE
+   - I have used Android Studio which is the official integrated development environment for Google's Android operating system, built on JetBrains' IntelliJ IDEA software and designed specifically for Android development.

+10. Domain Specific Languages
+   - what is it?
+It is languages created to support a particular set of tasks, as they are performed in a specific domain.
    -